Graduate School Foreign Studies Research Division English Linguistics Major

 Students must have already acquired a Type 1 “Junior High School Teacher (English)” or “Senior High School Teacher (English)” license or fulfilled the requirements for doing so.

-Students who have not fulfilled these requirements must first take the subjects offered at undergraduate level and fulfil the requirements for obtaining a Type 1 license.
+Students who have not fulfilled these requirements must first take the classes offered at an undergraduate level and fulfill the requirements for obtaining a Type 1 license.

 Message from the Faculty